dperelman/factorio-reflection/README.md

 # Factorio Reflection Library

-This is an early work-in-progress that does not do anything yet.
+This is an early work-in-progress.
+See [Description](./description.md) for how to use it.

 The goal of this mod is to give runtime access to https://lua-api.factorio.com/latest/auxiliary/json-docs-prototype.html